hogeschool/Software-Construction/Workshop - Software Testing/04_reporting.md

 We can also run the test coverage over multiple files, for unittest we can use the command `unittest disover -s <source_folder>` to grab all test files in that folder. <br>
 To run the coverage and generate a report we will use `coverage run -m unittest discover -s .`.
 This will tell us, we have 4 tests in total at this moment resulting in the followin coverage report:
+> If you want to run pytest with coverage you can use: `coverage run -m pytest`

 ```text
 Name            Stmts   Miss  Cover   Missing